minimuutti/minimuutti.github.io/en/blog/_posts/2019-12-19-happy-holidays.md

 Then I answered to consumer surveys and donated some of that money, don't know how much exactly.

-I made one 50€ (about $56) donation as a gift for a friend to a Finnish Animal Welfare Organization instead of buying something useless.
+I made one 50€ (about $56) donation as a gift for a friend to a Finnish animal welfare organization SEY instead of buying something useless.

 In addition I emptied my piggy bank and gave that money to my local shelter as well.

 ##### New year - fresh start

 New years eve is also coming soon.
-If your dog is afraif of the fireworks please read [this](https://minimuutti.com/en/blog/new-years-eve-and-the-fireworks/) post.
+If your dog is afraid of the fireworks please read [this](https://minimuutti.com/en/blog/new-years-eve-and-the-fireworks/) post.

 Merry christmas and happy new year 2020!